NordicHPC/sonar/doc/HOWTO-DAEMON.md

 This will result in multiple transmissions of data for the same `(job_id,job_step)`, one at each sample point.
 If a job stays in, say, the PENDING state for several sampling windows then multiple transmissions for the job in the PENDING state will be seen.

+The `delta-coding` option, if true, triggers optimization of data transmission: redundant data are omitted in subsequent transmissions, and if there are no pertient data changes - for example, if a new `PENDING` record has the same contents as one already sent because no settings have changed - then the second record will not be sent at all.
+What is deemed pertient or redundant is up for discussion for both `PENDING` and `RUNNING` jobs.
+In any case, the recipient must be prepared to reconstruct the complete data stream from the initial record for the `(job_id,job_step)` and any subsequent deltas, applied in order.
+If `uncompleted` is true, the `delta-coding` option can greatly reduce transmitted data volume.
+If `uncompleted` is false, it can still avoid redundantly sending information about completed jobs.

+Setting `dump` to a file name will cause JSON output - without delta encoding - to be appended to the given file, while also being sent in the normal way.
+If appending fails, a diagnostic is printed if `[debug]:verbose` is true.
+(This is mostly useful for debugging the delta coding itself and to understand how to reconstruct the coded output.)

 ### `[cluster]` section